No. 1: Light and Darkness

 He’s my twin flame.

-What’s funny is that I used to paint as a teenager, but I didn’t take it seriously because writing was always my focus.
-It’s a gift, I guess you could say, that I passed on to my daughter — but it didn’t start with me.
+I used to paint as a teenager, but I didn’t take the craft seriously because writing was my primary art form.
+It lives in my DNA.
+It's a gift of sorts that my grandfather passed on to my mother and that my mother gave to me.

 Cancer.

-Moments after he died, I remember my grandma literally wailing, “What am I going to do now?”
-I don’t know if she was asking God or the family or what, but that’s when I realized how momentous their love was.
-And I wanted to have that: a love so deep and thick that I wouldn’t even know what I’m supposed to do if it no longer exists.
+In her moment of despair, I realized how heavy their love was.
+And I wanted to have that: a love so deep and thick that I wouldn’t even know what to do with myself if it no longer existed.

 That’s the type of love I have with Ricoh.